idecentralize-finance/decentralized-alien-manual/protocol/support/metamask.md

   device.
 ---

-# Everything An Alien Needs To Know About Metamask
+# Everything an Alien needs to know about Metamask

 ![](../../.gitbook/assets/400px-Metamask.png)